Clean Harbors, Inc. (CLH): History, Ownership, Mission, How It Works & Makes Money

 Clean Harbors, Inc.'s Leadership

-• Brian P. Weber: Executive Vice President and Chief Operating Officer
+• Brian P. Weber: Executive Vice President and President of Safety-Kleen Sustainability Solutions.
+Weber leads the crucial and growing sustainability segment.

 Clean Harbors, Inc. (CLH) Mission and Values